 Rather than a huge goal of being an astronaut when they are six years old, maybe start with introductions to science.
 When goals are out of reach, they oftentimes get abandoned and add unnecessary stress.

 Your child’s goals should mean something to them.
 This is what makes them fun!
 Together, have a conversation about what they want to accomplish.

 If we don’t set a timeline to accomplish our goals, it may never happen!
 Consider other obligations and interests, then set a realistic timeframe with your child.

 More and more specialty camps – camps focused around a certain skill or field – are popping up in the Black Hills!
 Why is this exciting for you and your family?
 It gives children the opportunity to be exposed to different programs they may not have thought of through their studies.
 Who knows?
 They may even find a field they’re passionate about!

 Find a camp that fits your child.
 Beyond age, time, and price – look at the curriculum the program is following and the topics being covered.
 Are dinosaurs the hot topic in your house?
 Try fossil camps!
 How about science? sports? crafting? computers?
 Yep!
 Throughout the Black Hills Communities, you’ll be able to find them all!

-Join Black Hills Parent magazine for the second annual Black Hills Summer Expo!
+Join Black Hills Family magazine for the second annual Black Hills Summer Expo!
 Bring the kids and plan your summer in one spot – camps, classes, workshops, and more… all in one spot.
 The event is free to attend and is open to everyone.
 Click HERE to learn more.